Young boy dies in Texas floodwaters as authorities make more than 200 rescues across state - KESQ

 “They have a lot of people in the area who don’t want to leave because they’d have no place to go and they don’t want to go to the shelter,” he said.

-The website for the National Oceanic and Atmospheric Administration’s West Gulf River Forecast Center shows eight river gauges in Texas in major flood stage, 21 in moderate flooding and 38 in minor flooding.
+The website for the National Oceanic and Atmospheric Administration’s West Gulf River Forecast Center shows seven river gauges in Texas in major flood stage, 19 in moderate flooding and 36 in minor flooding.

-Most of the weekend’s rain fell over western and central Texas, but there was a significant chance of heavier rain in the greater Houston area Sunday.

-The National Weather Service office in Houston posted on X at 1:30 p.m.
-CT, the “next round of storms has arrived and continue to train along the I-10 corridor.”
+The National Weather Service office in Houston posted on X at 7 p.m.
+CT: “After 93 hours in effect, the Flood Watch has finally expired.”

-Jackson, Wharton, and Colorado counties were under a severe thunderstorm watch in effect until 7 p.m.
-Storm activity is expected to wind down this evening.

-Earlier, the office said 1 to 3 more inches of rain were possible by Monday morning.
-Some areas could see up to 4 to 8 inches.
+Earlier, the office said 1 to 3 more inches of rain were possible by Monday morning, and some areas could see up to 4 to 8 inches.
+There was a 20% chance of rain Monday morning, forecasters said.

-“Because of multiple rounds of heavy rain over the past week, flooding may be seen earlier than would be expected under typical conditions.
-Rainfall today will continue to exacerbate existing river flooding,” warned the Houston weather service office.
+“Moderate to major river flooding will remain a concern through the next several days to over a week,” the office said.

-The rainfall amounts in the region have been huge over the past week, with some areas picking up two months worth of rain in five days.
-The weather service listed some of the rainfall totals it collected:
+Rainfall amounts in the region have been huge over the past week, with some areas picking up two months’ worth of rain in five days.
+Early Sunday, the weather service listed some of the rainfall totals it collected:

 - Groveton, TX- 23.56”